-Development Project/Case Built Heritage At The Site Background & Current Progress The building was handed over to the Government in 2003.
-It has been accorded a Grade 1 status by the AAB.
-An HIA report in the form of a CMP was presented to the AAB on 2 March 2010.
+Development Project/Case Built Heritage At The Site Background & Current Progress documentation for the two historic structures will be submitted by the project proponent.
+12. Revitalisation of the Lai Chi Kok Hospital ("LCKH") ● The site is divided into 3 zones: upper, middle and lower.
+The buildings at the lower zone were constructed in around 1910.
+The site has been used as quarantine station, prison, hospital and rehabilitation centre.
+LCKH has been accorded a Grade 3 status by the AAB.
+This cluster of historic buildings will be revitalised by the Hong Kong Institute for Promotion of Chinese Culture as the Jao Tsung-I Academy in honour of Professor Jao Tsung-I. An HIA report in the form of a CMP was presented to the AAB on 27 October 2009.
 Members expressed support to the proposed revitalisation works.
-Works have been completed and an opening ceremony was held on 25 April 2012.
-14. Revitalisation of Mei Ho House (MHH) ● MHH was one of the first eight Mark I H-shaped blocks built in 1954 by the Government for Shek Kip Mei Estate, which marked the beginning of the government public housing scheme.
+Works for Phase 1 have been completed.
+Phase I commenced operation on 22 June 2012.
+Remaining works are expected to be completed by mid of 2013.
+13. Revitalisation of Mei Ho House ("MHH") ■ MHH was one of the first eight Mark I H-shaped blocks built in 1954 by the Government for Shek Kip Mei Estate, which marked the beginning of the government public housing scheme.
 Redevelopment of Shek Kip Mei Estate started in 2000 and MHH is the only Mark I H-shaped resettlement block remaining in Hong Kong.
 It has been accorded a Grade 2 status by the AAB.
 The site will be revitalised by the Hong Kong Youth Hostels Association into a youth hostel.
 In addition to providing accommodation, the revitalised site will also house a Museum of Public Housing, and provide guided tours and workshops to promote the history of MHH and public housing in Shek Kip Mei.
 An HIA report in the form of a CMP was presented to the AAB on 2 March 2010.
 Members expressed support to the proposed revitalisation works.
-Works commenced in December 2010 and operation is expected to start in the fourth quarter of 2012.
-15. Revitalisation of Stone Houses at Nos.
-31-35 Hau Wong Temple New Village ● The Stone Houses, built in 1940s to 1950s, were a block of Chinese tenement houses in Hau Wong Temple New Village.
-It has been accorded a Grade 3 status by the AAB.
-The buildings will be revitalised by Wing Kwong So-Care Company Ltd. into a themed cafeteria-cum-visitor information centre.
-An HIA report in the form of a CMP was presented to the AAB on 15 June 2011.
-Members expressed support to the proposed revitalisation works.
-Works will commence in mid of 2012 and are expected to be completed by end of 2013.
+Works commenced in December 2010 and are expected to be completed by early 2013.

+Development Project/Case Built Heritage At The Site Background & Current Progress ● The Stone Houses, built in 1940s to 1950s, were a block of Chinese tenement houses in Hau Wong Temple New Village.
+It has been accorded a Grade 3 status by the AAB. č č ·